Registrations open in 2024.

 A 50-minute, multiple choice competition testing science knowledge, critical-thinking and problem-solving skills.
 Questions are set in real-life, contemporary contexts, making them relatable (and interesting)!

-The Big Science Competition is an easy way to challenge students from Years 7 to 10 and track their performance against state or national averages.
+The Big Science Competition is one of the biggest international science competitions.
+It is an easy way to challenge students from Years 7 to 10 and track their performance against state or national averages.
 Competition questions are aligned with the Australian Curriculum – Science.

 All high school students in Year 7 – 10 are eligible to sit the Big Science Competition.